INF1A-ESP32/ESP32-Robot/README.md

-To get the script working you have to add the libary `ESP32 AnalogWrite` by Brian Taylor
+To get the script working you have to add the libary `ESP32 AnalogWrite` by Abdelouahed ERROUAGUY